• Home

 This is a very reasonably-priced course, available from Gentle Shepherd, that you can download and begin instantly.
 We highly recommend it for middle school.
 Apparently it can be used for younger children at a slower pace; although we have no experience with that, it seems reasonable.

-Filed Under: Elementary, Hands On, Middle School, Technology Tagged With: curriculum review, Elementary, middle school, Written by Annie Kate
+Filed Under: Elementary, Hands On, Middle School, Technology Tagged With: curriculum review, Elementary, middle school, updated by Heidi C, Written by Annie Kate

 Reader Interactions